Mun-eo/HR-Analytics-SQL-Queries/README.md

 <img width="416" height="828" alt="image" src="https://github.com/user-attachments/assets/9dbb350a-15d4-4b82-92fc-8b76fec1e5cd" />

 ---
 # Phase 2: Analyzing Salary Equity and Identifying Top Talent

-This phase uses more complex functions to evaluate if the compensation structure is fair and where the high-value employees are clustered.
+This phase uses more complex functions to evaluate if the compensation structure within Synthetix Solutions is fair and the departments high-value employees are clustered.

-### Problem 5: What job_role has the highest average Salary for employees who have been with the company for less than 2 year?
+### Problem 5: Which job role has the highest average Salary for employees who have been with the company for less than 2 year?

-Find the Job_Role that has the highest average Salary for employees who have been with the company for less than 2 year
+Find the Job Role that has the highest average Salary for employees who have been with the company for less than 2 year

 **Query:**
  ```sql